gvwilson/sdxpy/src/debugger/index.md

 The old `run` method kept going until the program finished.
 The new `run` method is necessarily more complicated.
 The VM is initially in the `STEPPING` state
-(because if we start it in the `RUNNING` state we would never have an opportunity to interact with it to change its state).
+(because if we start it in the `RUNNING` state, we would never have an opportunity to interact with it to change its state).
-As long as the program isn't finished we fetch, decode, and execute the next instruction as usual, but stop after each one if we're single-stepping:
+As long as the program isn't finished, we fetch, decode, and execute the next instruction as usual, but we stop after each one if we're single-stepping:

 [% inc file="vm_step.py" keep="run" %]